Guide saw wall of snow carry away Korean trekking team in Nepal

 ANG TASHI SHERPA, AFP

-"There is also a lot of snow.
-But teams today will try to remove the snow and search.
-Devices are also being used," he added.
+"We have marked starting and ending areas where our machine showed signals to aid the search operation," rescue worker Ang Tashi Sherpa said.
+Ananda Thapa, a helicopter pilot, said that signals today were weaker than yesterday as avalanches continued in the area, piling more snow.

-A nine-member army team has joined the operation while the South Korean embassy also sent an official to assist.
+A nine-member army team has joined the operation while the South Korean embassy also sent officials to assist.

 Trekking guide Krishna Hari Subedi says he saw three people swept away by the avalanche